laxeye/EPhIMM/README.md

 Initial set containing 41 single copy marker genes was taken from CheckM software (Parks et al., 2015), 2 markers from the original set(TIGR00344 and TIGR00422) were excluded due to multiple hits.

-If You like to use Your own set of markers put `.hmm` files in a directory, e.g. /home/user/MyMarkers, and run the tool providing path to the markers with flag **-m**: `EPhIMM.sh -m /home/user/MyMarkers/`.
+If You like to use Your own set of markers put `.hmm` files in a directory, e.g. /home/user/MyMarkers, and run the tool providing path to the markers with option **-m**:

+`EPhIMM.sh -m /home/user/MyMarkers/`.

-Default e-value for hmmsearch is 1e-6, You can set it with glag **-e**: e.g. `EPhIMM.sh -e 1e-10`.
+Default e-value for hmmsearch is 1e-6, You can set it with option **-e**, e.g.:

+`EPhIMM.sh -e 1e-10`.

 ## References